Szwendacz99/Arch-install-encrypted-btrfs/README.md

 #### Now create empty (with 0 size) swap file:

-#### Create separate folder for swapfile.
-This folder is needed to let you make snapshot of `/`, which would not be possible with any file in it with CoW disabled!
+#### Create separate subvolume for swapfile.
+This subvolume is needed to let you make snapshot of `/`, which would not be possible with any file in it with CoW disabled!

 ```
-mkdir /swap
+btrfs su create /swap

 chattr +C /swap
 ```